oye-ahmad/Testing/README.md

 this didn't work so i shifted towards the ROS2 Node

 So the ROS2 node will fly all the three drones simultaneously

+I have now instantiated the MAVROS commands for all the three drones